BearBoss-Zheng/SpringInAction6_Note/Spring.md

 We have several ways to determine who the user is.
 A few of the most common ways follow:

-* Inject a java.security.Principal object into the controller method.
+* Inject a java.security.==Principal== object into the controller method.

-* Inject an org.springframework.security.core.Authentication object into the controller method.
+* Inject an org.springframework.security.core.==Authentication== object into the controller method.

-* Use org.springframework.security.core.context.SecurityContextHolder to get at the security context.
+* Use org.springframework.security.core.context.==SecurityContextHolder== to get at the security context.

-* Inject an @AuthenticationPrincipal annotated method parameter.(@AuthenticationPrincipal is from Spring Security’s org.springframework.security.core.annotation package.)
+* Inject an ==@AuthenticationPrincipal== annotated method parameter.(@AuthenticationPrincipal is from Spring Security’s org.springframework.security.core.annotation package.)

 For example, you could modify `processOrder()` to accept a java.security.Principal as a parameter.
 You could then use the principal name to look up the user from a `UserRepository` as follows: